 A3.
 State law does not govern the time, place, or frequency of council meetings.
 Regular meetings of the council, however, must be held at times and places established by council rules.
 Councils typically meet once or twice a month in the city hall or at another public place in the city.

 The council must keep a schedule of its regular meetings on file at its primary office.
-The council should also set an alternate meeting day for any regular meeting days that fall on a legal holiday.
 If the council decides to hold a meeting at a different time or place from that stated in its schedule of regular meetings, it generally must give the notice required for a special meeting.

-Q7.
-Does the new mask mandate require both the council and residents to wear masks during our meetings at city hall?
+Q4.
+Does the mask mandate require both the council and residents to wear masks during our meetings at city hall?

 Declaring an emergency